Bleuje/interactive-physarum/README.md

 Please check out 36 Points by Sage Jenson (mxsage) first: https://www.sagejenson.com/36points/ Press 0-9, A-Z for different Points (different simulation parameters).

+It runs at 60 fps on a RTX 2060 GPU, with more than 5M particles.

 ### License:
 License Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License

 #### Crediting:
 Work derived from mxsage's 36 points (https://www.sagejenson.com/36points/) but with a different implementation.
-Before studying mxsage's code I already had a physarum simulation implementation.
+Before studying mxsage's code I already had a physarum simulation implementation (already inspired by mxsage's work).
 I modified my implementation to use the most important features of their algorithm.
 I am using atomic counters on pixels and this is different.
 No fragment or vertex shader, only compute shader.
 I am using the set of parameters from 36 Points.
 Some work well, some don't, I had to tune stuff.
 Currently, 17 points that seem to work quite well are used.

 The license from 36 points is reproduced here.